hslu-dda/dda-sketchbook/openai-image-collection/README.md

 3. Open the folder with VS Code
 4. Enter `npm install` in the terminal to install all dependencies
 5. Run the script with `npm start`
-6. Quit the script with CONTROL + C
+6. Quit the script with CONTROL + Q

 ## Output